 Introduction to one of the important south Chinese dialects found in the Southeast Asian area.

-232. THE LINGUISTIC STRUCTURE OF CHINESE.
-Spring term 1954 and alternate years.
+[232.
+THE LINGUISTIC STRUCTURE OF CHINESE.
+Spring term in alternate years.
 Credit three hours.
 Prerequisite, proficiency in Chinese or Linguistics 201.
 Hours to be arranged.
 Mr. HOCKETT.
+Not offered in 1954-55.]